 (a) Judicial remedy for violation of this chapter.
 Any person who violates any part of this chapter of the Code, or knowingly and willfully makes a false statement in any affidavit required in section 6-104, shall be subject to citation and subpoena to the appropriate court, and to the judicial penalties resulting therefrom as provided in the Code or by general law.

 (b) Nonjudicial sanctions for violation of this chapter.
-In addition to the penalties of suspension or revocation as set forth in this article, a licensee shall be subject to monetary sanctions upon a finding of a violation after a hearing.
 For purposes of determining sanctions under this section, a violation shall include each distinct violation of this chapter though they are presented in a single hearing.

-(1) A licensee shall be subject to a monetary sanction of $1,000.00 for each violation of this chapter.

-(2) The failure of a licensee to pay when due any penalty or costs assessed pursuant to the terms of this chapter of the Code shall result in the immediate suspension of all alcohol licenses issued by the city to such licensee.
+(1) The failure of a licensee to pay when due any penalty or costs assessed pursuant to the terms of this chapter of the Code shall result in the immediate suspension of all alcohol licenses issued by the city to such licensee.
 A suspension under this subsection shall continue until all penalties and other sums due the city by the licensee are paid in full.

-(3) A revoked license shall become null and void as of the time of revocation.
+(2) A revoked license shall become null and void as of the time of revocation.
 A holder of a revoked license shall not be entitled to a refund of all or a part of the license fee.
 A holder of a revoked license may apply for a new license after the expiration of the revocation period.

-(Ord.
-No. 07-14, § 5, 7-16-2007; Ord.
-No. 08-01, § 11, 2-18-2008)

 Sec.
 6-247.
 No refund of fee.